-Ross County v Rangers
+County punish Rangers errors in draw

 Post update

-Attempt blocked.
-Amad Diallo (Rangers) left footed shot from outside the box is blocked.
-Assisted by Scott Arfield.
+Attempt saved.
+Fashion Sakala (Rangers) right footed shot from the centre of the box is saved in the bottom left corner.
+Assisted by Ryan Kent.

 Post update